 Property Sale Requirements

-In 2014, the City of East Bethel started requiring that properties get a Septic Compliance Report prior to a sale or transfer.
-A Septic Compliance Inspection and Report can be obtained from an SSTS Inspector.
-You may use any MPCA licensed Septic Inspector found here: https://webapp.pca.state.mn.us/ssts/business-search
+In 2014, the City of East Bethel adopted the requirment that properties have a Septic Compliance Report within 3 years prior to a sale or transfer indicating a Compliant septic system.
+A Septic Compliance Inspection and Report must be obtained from a licensed SSTS Inspector.
+MPCA licensed Septic Inspectors can be found here: https://webapp.pca.state.mn.us/ssts/business-search

-The City of East Bethel does not have any well water testing requirements at this time
+The City of East Bethel does not have any well water testing requirements for property transfer at this time.

 Property Sale with a Non-compliant Septic System Requirements

-If the Septic Compliance Report indicates a failing septic system, than there are two options to move forward with:
+If the Septic Compliance Report indicates a Non-compliant septic system, there are two options:

 1. Repair or replace the septic system to bring it up-to-code prior to the property sale or transfer.

-- Acquire a septic design to repair or replace the failing septic system
+- Acquire a septic design from a MPCA licensed designer to repair or replace the failing septic system.

 For questions on this process, please contact the Building Department, at 763-367-7844.